jaakkopasanen/AutoEq/README.md

 - Crinacle measurements for IEMs
     - Full pipeline for new measurements
     - Target response for old measurements
+    - Update results, recommendations and index
+- Guide for WebPlotDigitizer
+- PulseEffects in usage
 - Fork as code only repo
-- Full results index
 - Impulse responses
-- Guide for WebPlotDigitizer
-- PulseEffects in usage
 - Rtings in server.py
   - Calibrations to Headphone.com
   - Compensation functions